 The Board of Directors will appoint an independent inspector of election to serve at the Annual Meeting.
-The inspector of election for the Annual Meeting will determine the number of votes cast by holders of common stock for all matters.
-Final voting results will be announced at the Annual Meeting.
+The independent inspector of election for the Annual Meeting will determine the number of votes cast by holders of common stock for all matters.
+Final results will be announced when certified by the independent inspector of election, which we expect will occur within a few business days after the date of the Annual Meeting.